What are the Island Games?

 The number of Islands participating has grown substantially, and now 24 Islands are members of the International Island Games Association.

-The next Island Games takes place in Gotland in 2017.
+The next Island Games takes place in Gibraltar in 2019.
 In order to be considered you will need to download the IOMAA Selection Policy, read, complete and return the enclosed Declaration of Intent Form.

 |Entry Standard||Development Guideline||Entry Standard||Development Guideline|